DevExpress/devextreme-documentation/api-reference/_hidden/dxFileManagerToolbar/items/items.md

 - **'rename'** - Renames files and directories.
 - **'delete'** - Deletes files and directories.
 - **'switchView'** - Switches between the 'Details' and 'Thumbnails' file system representation modes.
-- **'clearSelection'** - Clears selection from files and directories.
+- **'clearSelection'** - Clears selection from files and directories in the Item View area.

 To add a predefined item to the toolbar, specify its [name](/Documentation/ApiReference/UI_Widgets/dxFileManager/Configuration/toolbar/items/#name) and optional settings ('visible', 'location', 'locateInMenu', 'text', 'icon', 'disabled') to the [items](/Documentation/ApiReference/UI_Widgets/dxFileManager/Configuration/toolbar/items/) (for all items) or [fileSelectionItems](/Documentation/ApiReference/UI_Widgets/dxFileManager/Configuration/toolbar/fileSelectionItems/) (for selected items) collections.